codecarrotlabs/blog.codecarrot.net/_posts/code/ruby-on-rails/2017-11-01-javascript-vs-coffeescript-in-ruby-on-rails-applications.md

 date: 2017-11-01 03:58:45
 categories: code
 tags: ruby-on-rails ruby rails js coffee javascript coffeescript
-description: At CodeCarrot we regularly discuss technologies we use to make sure we are not lagging behind or lose newly emerged features in web development world.
+description: At CodeCarrot we regularly discuss technologies we use to make sure we are not lagging behind or lose newly emerged
 image: http://blog.codecarrot.net/images/jsvscoffee.png
 ---